-You have a summer sale?
+Do you have a summer sale?
 Fantastic!
 Let your PPC manager know.
 You are out of stock on a certain product?
 That’s too bad, let your PPC manager know so that the product is removed from the campaign and you don’t waste ad dollars on something you do not even have in stock.

 In short, help us help you by telling us what to add and what to avoid when it comes to your campaign.